Samarium(III) bromide

 Samarium(III) bromide is a crystalline compound of one samarium and three bromine atoms with the chemical formula of SmBr3.
-Samarium(III) bromide is a dark brown powder at room temperature.
 The compound has a crystal structure isotypic to that of plutonium(III) bromide.

 Preparation

 SmBr3·6H2O can be crystallized by dissolving samarium oxide in 40% hydrobromic acid.
-The hydrate and ammonium chloride are heated in a vacuum to obtain the anhydrous form of samarium(III) bromide.
+The hydrate and ammonium bromide are heated in a vacuum to obtain the anhydrous form of samarium(III) bromide.

 Other compounds

 Samarium(III) bromide forms some compounds with hydrazine, such as SmBr3·3N2H4·H2O which is a pale yellow needle-shaped crystal that is soluble in water and ethanol but insoluble in benzene, with d20 °C = 3.147 g/cm3.